Last updated: May 3, 2026

 What to do if something goes wrong

-• If the bill looks wrong: Check your Medicare Summary Notice or plan Explanation of Benefits, or use Medicare’s claim status tools.
+- If the bill looks wrong: Check your Medicare Summary Notice or plan Explanation of Benefits, or use Medicare’s claim status tools to check what was processed.

-• If the supplier provided poor service: Medicare says you can file a DME complaint, and SHIP can help.
+- If the supplier provided poor service: Medicare says you can file a DME complaint.
+You can also ask SHIP for help.

-• If someone calls offering free equipment in exchange for your Medicare number: Hang up.
-The Federal Trade Commission and HHS Office of Inspector General both warn about this kind of scam.
+- If someone calls offering free equipment in exchange for your Medicare number: Hang up.
+The Federal Trade Commission and HHS Inspector General warn about scams that target people with Medicare.

 Is a DME loan closet the same as Medicare coverage?